defralcoding/xBulk/README.md

 ```
 ## Roadmap

-We plan to add support for SFTs and Meta-ESDTs with the following releases.
+We plan to add support for multiple tokens for each transaction with the following releases, as well as other tools for giveaways.

 ## Contact us